cypress-io/cypress/docs/source/api/commands/screenshot.md

 You can see screenshots taken during a CI run in the {% url 'Dashboard' https://on.cypress.io/dashboard %} without any extra work.

-Alternatively, to see screenshots in the [Circle CI](https://circleci.com/) UI, we automatically export screenshots as artifacts.
+Alternatively, to see screenshots in the {% url 'Circle CI' https://circleci.com/ %} UI, we automatically export screenshots as artifacts.
 This makes them available directly in their web UI.

-If you're using Travis, you'll need to upload artifacts to an s3 bucket as per their [uploading artifacts doc](https://docs.travis-ci.com/user/uploading-artifacts/) to see screenshots outside of the Cypress Dashboard.
+If you're using Travis, you'll need to upload artifacts to an s3 bucket as per their {% url 'uploading artifacts doc' https://docs.travis-ci.com/user/uploading-artifacts/ %} to see screenshots outside of the Cypress Dashboard.

 **Understanding when a screenshot happens**

 Taking a screenshot is an asynchronous action that takes around `100ms` to complete.
 By the time the screenshot is taken, it's possible something in your application may have changed.
 It's important to realize that the screenshot may not reflect 100% of what your application looked like when the command was issued.

-For example - say a command we wrote times outs: `cy.get('#element')`.
+For example - say a command we wrote times outs: {% url '`cy.get('#element')`' get %}.
 This causes your test to fail.
 Cypress then takes a screenshot when the test fails, but it's possible something in your application changed within the `100ms` timeframe.
 Hypothetically your app could render the element you were searching for.
 When this happens the screenshot may provide confusing results.
 It's unlikely, but theoretically possible.

 # Command Log